USHRN ICCPR DELEGATION IN GENEVA: Review March 13-14, 2014

 How Do I Get Involved in the U.S. ICCPR Review?

-In preparation for the review of the U.S. on its compliance with the ICCPR, the USHRN ICCPR Taskforce is coordinating the submission of shadow reports to the UN Human Rights Committee.
-All social justice groups, especially those who submitted issues for the review in October 2013 (now rescheduled for March 13-14, 2014), are invited to participate.
-In this effort, we are leveraging the review process to gain concrete human rights wins in our communities.
+In preparation for the review of the U.S. on its compliance with the ICCPR, the USHRN ICCPR Taskforce coordinated the submission of shadow reports to the UN Human Rights Committee.
+All social justice groups, especially those who submitted issues for the review in October 2013 (then rescheduled for March 13-14, 2014), were invited to participate.
+In this effort, we leveraged the review process to gain concrete human rights wins in our communities.
 The ICCPR Taskforce has developed a work plan to engage groups in the process.
-We are encouraging groups to work together to submit joint shadow reports.
-If you are interested in coordinating or contributing to a joint shadow report, please contact Kiera Lewis: email@example.com.
+We encouraged groups to work together to submit joint shadow reports.

 On December 30, 2011, the U.S. submitted its fourth periodic report.
 The US Human Rights Network has created a task force to assist groups in the different stages of the review process.
 The USHRN ICCPR Taskforce is an all-volunteer team of people well-versed in the issue areas covered by the ICCPR treaty and the ICCPR review process.
 They are eager to assist groups, and have been working hard to provide all the resources needed to participate in the review process.
 These materials and more are also available in our Resources and Media section.